davidmoten/rtree/README.md

 required leaf node then recursion back up (using a stack built as we recurse down) to replace the parent nodes up to the root.
 The guts of it is in [Leaf.java](src/main/java/com/github/davidmoten/rtree/Leaf.java).

-[Backpressure](https://github.com/ReactiveX/RxJava/wiki/Backpressure) support required further complexity because effectively a bookmark needed to be kept for a position in the tree and returned to later to continue traversal.
+[Backpressure](https://github.com/ReactiveX/RxJava/wiki/Backpressure) support required some complexity because effectively a bookmark needed to be kept for a position in the tree and returned to later to continue traversal.
 An immutable stack containing the node and child number of the antecedents came to the rescue here.